 That's a tricky combo.
 It means it's possible for two different people — at the same facility, having the same common medical procedure performed — to be charged different amounts based on their insurance coverage.
 Compounding this challenge: Often, the price only becomes apparent months after the procedure, as bills trickle in.

 Video of the Day

-Opening an envelope (or several) could be the moment you discover your insurance doesn't cover a test of vitamin D levels, that the anesthesiologist wasn't covered by your insurance or any number of other pricey surprises.
-(It's worth noting that the government passed legislation in December 2020 aimed at protecting people from surprise bills due to out-of-network care, per the Centers for Medicare and Medicaid Services.)
+Opening an envelope (or several) could be the moment you discover your insurance doesn't cover a test of vitamin D levels, the anesthesiologist wasn't covered by your insurance or any number of other pricey surprises.
+(It's worth noting the government passed legislation in December 2020 aimed at protecting people from surprise bills due to out-of-network care, per the Centers for Medicare and Medicaid Services.)

 It's all enough to make someone leery of visiting a doctor or health care facility, particularly if it's not an emergency.
-But skipping preventive care such as health screenings and vaccinations tends to avert the need for higher-cost emergency care, says Terrell Smith, MD, MPH, director of clinical health at Spora Health.
+But preventive care such as health screenings and vaccinations tends to avert the need for higher-cost emergency care, says Terrell Smith, MD, MPH, director of clinical health at Spora Health.

 In other words: "Pay a little now, save a lot later," Dr. Smith says.

 And although the landscape of health care can be daunting, there are many strategies that can help you cut costs while still receiving care.
 Take a look at these expert-backed recommendations.

 There are more insurance options than before, says Lauren Abrams, MSW, MPH, associate director of programs for Health Quality Partners (HQP), a subsidiary of Health Center Partners (HCP) of Southern California, a health care policy advocate for community health and underserved patient populations.